Wargrave Pink Cranesbill

 Wargrave Pink Cranesbill is an herbaceous evergreen perennial with a mounded form.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.

 This is a relatively low maintenance plant, and should only be pruned after flowering to avoid removing any of the current season's flowers.
-Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
+It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

 Wargrave Pink Cranesbill is recommended for the following landscape applications;